class Hash(K, V)

 NOTE When using mutable data types as keys, changing the value of a key after

-may lead to undefined behaviour.
+it was inserted into the Hash may lead to undefined behaviour.
 This can be

-restored by re-indexing the hash with #rehash
+restored by re-indexing the hash with #rehash.

 Included Modules